Ottobon Terzi: Early military career

 From 1393 to 1397, Ottobuono fought primarily in central Italy, including the Marche, where he was active in Offida and defended Fermo against Antonio Aceti.
 He also campaigned in Tuscany and Umbria.
 In Pisa, he fought alongside Alberico da Barbiano and Giovanni da Barbiano against Bernardo della Serra to counter Florentine forces.
 In 1397, after a failed attempt to capture San Miniato, he ravaged the regions of Lucca and the Florentine countryside, engaging in plunder, arson, and taking prisoners for ransom.
 Stopped at the Serchio River in San Quirico di Moriano, he withdrew with Paolo Orsini and Broglia.
 In August, he moved to the Mantua region and participated in the Battle of Governolo (1397) alongside his father, commanding the fifth line of 1,000 cavalry.
 Unhorsed by a lance from the Count da Carrara, he fought on foot with an axe until remounted by allies.

 In May 1398, Gian Galeazzo Visconti renewed his command.
 The following year, Ottobuono returned to Tuscany, supporting the lordship of Gherardo d’Appiano in Pisa alongside Facino Cane.
 In May 1399, allied with Fuzzolino Tedesco, Mostarda da Forlì, and Astorre I Manfredi, he led 800 cavalry and 1,200 infantry sent by Bologna to support Malatesta and papal troops in the Marche.
 At Cingoli, he was defeated after a nine-hour assault by the companies of Broglia and Carrara.

 In January 1400, Ottobuono entered Perugia with Visconti’s commissioner Pietro Scrovegni, leading 800 lances to support the Raspanti and Biordo Michelotti in transferring the city’s sovereignty to the Duchy of Milan.
 That same year, he campaigned in Romagna, aiding Barbiano during the siege of Faenza, and later assisted Paolo Guinigi in Lucca’s lordship.
+In 1401, he helped defeat an army under the command of Rupert of the Palatinate at the Battle of Nave.